Below are some frequently asked questions by prospective students that our committed team of tutors have taken the time to answer:

 I am thinking about counselling training.
 Where do I start & how long will it take?

 - Level 3 Certificate in Counselling Studies.
 This 15-week course introduces counselling theory alongside continuing to develop your counselling skills.
 It is a stand-alone course and can be useful as continuing professional development or as the next step towards counselling training.
 To do this course you need to have passed the Level 2 (or have evidence of prior learning).
 You need to pass this to go on to the Level 4 Diploma.
 You will not be a qualified counsellor at this stage.
-Click here (Link to L3 Course Info) for more course information.
+Click here for more course information.

 If you complete all these courses concurrently you can qualify to be a counsellor in about 3 years.